India skipper Yash Dhull, 5 others test positive for COVID, miss U19-WC game against Ireland | Sports-Games

 Before the tournament, ICC's head of integrity Alex Marshall had stated, that ''merely registering a positive PCR test result within a team will not result in the automatic postponement or cancelation of fixtures.'' ''The main principle is to continue playing with appropriate mitigations in place if it is safe, practicable and proportionate to do so,'' he had said.
 The ICC set up a Bio-safety Scientific Advisory Group (BSAG) before the event to ''oversee all issues relating to bio-safety''.

 The group's mandate was to ensure that ''any COVID-19 related issues that arise are dealt with appropriately with independent expert scientific and medical advice.''
-PTI KHS AT PM PM
+India squad: Yash Dhull (c), Harnoor Singh, Angkrish Raghuvanshi, SK Rasheed (vice-captain), Nishant Sindhu, Siddarth Yadav, Dinesh Bana (wk), Aaradhya Yadav (wk), Raj Angad Bawa, Manav Parakh, Kaushal Tambe, RS Hangargekar, Vasu Vats, Vicky Ostwal, Ravikumar, Garv Sangwan.

+Standby players: Rishit Reddy, Uday Saharan, Ansh Gosai, Amit Raj Upadhyay, PM Singh Rathore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)